Great Lakes Crossing Outlets

 Great Lakes Crossing Outlets, formerly Great Lakes Crossing, is a shopping mall in Auburn Hills, Michigan, a suburb of Detroit, Michigan, United States.
 The site of the mall was originally to have been occupied by a different mall called Auburn Mills, which was never built due to financial issues of its intended developer, Western Development Corporation.
 Great Lakes Crossing was built on the site and opened in 1998.
-Constructed and owned by Taubman Centers, Great Lakes Crossing Outlets is the largest outlet mall in the state of Michigan.
-It features 185 stores, with anchor stores including Burlington, Bass Pro Shops, TJ Maxx, and Marshalls; other notable attractions include a 1,000-seat food court, a 25-screen AMC Star movie theater, Round1, Legoland Discovery Center, and Sea Life Michigan.
+Constructed and owned by Taubman Centers (itself a subsidiary of Simon Property Group), Great Lakes Crossing Outlets is the largest outlet mall in the state of Michigan.
+It features 185 stores, with anchor stores including Burlington, Primark, Bass Pro Shops, TJ Maxx, Dick's Sporting Goods, and Marshalls; other notable attractions include a 1,000-seat food court, a 25-screen AMC Star movie theater, Round1, Legoland Discovery Center, and Sea Life Michigan.

 History

 In 1990, Western Development Corporation (later known as Mills Corporation) proposed to build a shopping mall called Auburn Mills just south of Interstate 75 between Baldwin and Joslyn roads in the city of Auburn Hills, Michigan.
-Herbert Miller, the then-chairman and CEO of Western Development, announced in a July 1990 interview that the mall would have 230 inline stores, comprising both traditional mall tenants and outlet stores.
+Herbert Miller, the then-chairman and CEO of Western Development, announced in a July 1990 interview the mall would have 230 inline stores, comprising both traditional mall tenants and outlet stores.
 It would also have nine anchor stores including outlet locations of Sears and JCPenney; also included would be Phar-Mor, Bed Bath & Beyond, and Waccamaw Pottery, the latter two of which had no locations in Michigan at the time.
-Although the proposed Auburn Mills had received conditional approval from state environmental officials, the property was subjected to two lawsuits filed by the city of Lake Angelus, just across Baldwin Road from the proposed mall site, over traffic and environmental changes that the mall would cause.
-Oakland County judge Edward Sosnick ruled in favor of the mall developers in August 1990 after determining that the mall would not have significant negative environmental impact.
+Although the proposed Auburn Mills had received conditional approval from state environmental officials, the property was subjected to two lawsuits filed by the city of Lake Angelus, just across Baldwin Road from the proposed mall site, over traffic and environmental changes the mall would cause.
+Oakland County judge Edward Sosnick ruled in favor of the mall developers in August 1990 after determining the mall would not have significant negative environmental impact.
 At this point, Western Development had announced that construction would begin within 30 days, with a projected cost of $200 million and projected completion date of late 1992.
 Western Development then delayed construction until early 1991 after failing to secure a loan toward construction costs.
 Further delaying construction of the mall was a threat of foreclosure from the Union Bank of Switzerland, a bank which loaned the money to acquire the land in 1989.
 Western Development first had to acquire a construction loan before it could begin paying off the mortgage but faced difficulty in doing so due to lenders restricting themselves in the wake of the savings and loan crisis.
 Western Development agreed to let Union Bank of Switzerland take ownership of the mall property in July 1991, effectively canceling any construction by Western Development.
 Despite this cancellation, Kmart built a prototype store across Joslyn Road in 1992.